Site logo

 Spanish: Pesebre

-As is the case in many countries and households celebrating Christmas around the world, the nativity scene (passebre) and manger is a common Christmas theme.
+As is the case in many countries and households celebrating Christmas around the world, the nativity scene (pessebre) and manger is a common Christmas theme.
 Traditional nativity scenes have been around since the 12th century and then shortly spread around the Mediterranean and to Catalonia, first beginning in churches and then also households.

-In Barcelona, the concept of the pessebre is central to the Christmas season, which is very apparent throughout the city.
-For example, you can also find life-size nativity figures in Plaça Sant Jaume.
 Additionally, one of the most famous Christmas markets, the Fira de Santa Llúcia, showcases many craft nativity scenes and is absolutely worth checking out, if not for the nativity scenes then at least for the other Christmas items there.

 Christmas decorations

-Catalan: Vesc, i Grèvol
+Catalan: Vesc i Grèvol

-English: Mistletoe, and Holly
+English: Mistletoe and Holly

-Spanish: Muérdago, y Acebo
+Spanish: Muérdago y Acebo

 Midnight Mass